 Trees

-The Magick of Willow
+The Magic of Willow

-Continue reading “The Magick of Willow”
+Continue reading “The Magic of Willow”

 Wheel of the Year

-Traditionally celebrated over 1st and 2nd of February in the Northern Hemisphere, Imbolc marks the earliest signs of Spring and falls midway between the Winter Solstice and the Spring Equinox.
-At this time, the earth is beginning to awaken from Winter’s slumber.
-Light is increasing, encouraging changes in the behaviour of our animal friends.
-Most growth is still occurring in the darkness of the Earth’s belly but some little pioneer plants bloom first, signalling the quickening of the year.
+At this time of year, the land is beginning to awaken from Winter’s slumber.
+Light is increasing, encouraging changes in the behaviour of our animal friends and we may notice our own energy changing too.
+Most growth is still occurring underground, but some little pioneer plants bloom first, signalling the quickening of the year.